mmagnus/boox-wifi-mount-sync/readme.md

 Remember to start Ssh server after you reboot device.

+You might need to restart ssh server if you move the device to a new Wifi network, to get an ip for that network.

 # SSH problem to connect

 If you have a problem to connect with ssh: